robotics-4-all/appcreator-documentation/pseudodsl.md

 lremove lst 1; // Removes the element with index=1 from the list

-linsert lst 0 15; // Inserts the number 15 at the first place of the list (index = 0)

 lsort lst asc; // Sorts the list in an ascending manner (or dec for a descending)

-lreverse lst; // Reverses the elements of the list

-lpop lst 1; // Removes the element at index = 1 **(isn't this the same as lremove??)**

 lclear lst; // Removes all elements from the list